The pixel

 De-risking your supply chain is not always easy; however, there are some strategies that can help:

-2. Focus on the supply chain's environmental risks
+2. Keep an eye on the supply chain's environmental risks

 The second strategy for reducing supply chain management risk is to focus on the supply chain's environmental risks.
 In recent years, there has been much more emphasis on this aspect of risk management in terms of business operations and supply chains.
 Environmental risks are not just about the environment; they can affect the supply chain as well.
 For example, if a supplier fails to comply with local regulations regarding waste disposal or air pollution standards, it may lead to negative press coverage that damages your reputation and leads potential customers away from purchasing your products.